nixiz0/Loqui/README.md

 ![Loqui Logo](ressources/logo_loqui.png)

 Application allowing you to configure a text and a voice response, also allows you to open your applications with a chosen text trigger.

 ## Installation

+The fastest way is to clone the repository and click on the 'start-app.bat' and the application will launch automatically.

+If you want to run the code from your code environment, do this :

 => You need to install **Python 3.11**